JustinRobbins7/CSCI-8420-Team-1/Project-Proposal.md

 ## 2. Motivation

 Our team inspected a handful of open source projects, and we ended up deciding to work with Liberapay because it met our goals.
 We wanted a project that is interesting, active, popular, and comprised of components that we can build security requirements around.
 Liberapay has over 358 contributors which indicated to us that it was active and popular.
-And as addressed in some of the other sections in this proposal; Liberapay is a platform that facilitates donations to organizations.
-And hence it consists of components that are exposed in some fashion to the internet, network, or other systems.
+As addressed in some of the other sections in this proposal, Liberapay is a platform that facilitates donations to organizations.
+Liberapay consists of components that are exposed in some fashion to the internet, network, or other systems, providing a place to look for security flaws.
 The nature of this project will allow us to build some interesting security requirements and perhaps find some security concerns as well.

 ## 3. Project Description